-- Each intensive seminar is OPEN TO ALL (also to occasional students that will not register to the entire Foundation Year course and want to attend just one or more of them) in the first 3 days: 16 total hours beginning at 3 p.m. on the first day and end at 1 p.m. on the third day.
+- Each intensive seminar (but the last one in November) is OPEN TO ALL (also to occasional students that will not register to the entire Foundation Year course and want to attend just one or more of them) in the first 3 days: 16 total hours beginning at 3 p.m. on the first day and end at 1 p.m. on the third day.

 - Timing of open seminars (for all): day one 3- 7 pm; day two 9.30 am- 1 pm and 3-7 pm; third day 9.30 am -1pm.